mpaya/epigenomics_scripts/README.md

 * Auxiliary scripts contain complex instructions to run multiple software and processes, and are written either in bash or R. They are called either from a runner script or another auxiliary script.
 They contain running instructions for a slurm cluster.
 Specific running parameters not included in the configuration file may be specified here.

 ## Usage
-To mount the file system where the analysis will be performed, fill the fields `basedir` and `refdir` and run:
+A set of scripts in numerical order are provided which perform a complete analysis for ChIP-Seq and RNA-Seq data.
+The starting point is creating the file system where the results will be stored.
+In order to do this, the file `config.txt` contains two fields, `basedir` and `refdir`, that are used as root directory for the oncoming project, and the location of resources for the reference genome.
+When this is ready, run:
 ```bash
 bash 00_start.sh
 ```